 A look at major players in Iraq national elections

-BAGHDAD (AP) — Iraq is holding its third parliamentary elections since the U.S.-led invasion that toppled dictator Saddam Hussein.
-Wednesday’s vote is also the first after the withdrawal of the U.S. forces in 2011.
-More than 22 million voters are eligible to cast their ballots to choose 328 lawmakers out of more than 9,000 candidates.
+BAGHDAD (AP) — Iraq is set to hold its first national parliamentary elections Wednesday after the withdrawal of the U.S. forces in 2011.
+More than 22 million voters will be eligible to cast their ballots to choose 328 lawmakers out of more than 9,000 candidates.

 Here’s a look at the major political player and lists in the race to parliament:

-STATE OF LAW: The main Shiite Islamist list that is led by Prime Minister Nouri al-Maliki.
-His main ally is Shiite deputy prime minister for energy, Hussain al-Shahristani, and also Hadi al-Amiri, a former commander of the Shiite Badr Brigades who now serves as transport minister.
-The list is expected to gain the largest number of seats, given its emergence as the largest single bloc in seven of 12 provinces in last year provincial elections.
-It came second in 2010 national elections after a Sunni-backed list.
+STATE OF LAW: The main Shiite Islamist list that is led by Prime Minister, Nouri al-Maliki.
+His main ally is Shiite Deputy Prime Minister for energy, Hussein al-Shahristni.
+It is expected to gain the largest number of seats, given their emergence as the largest single bloc in seven of 12 provinces in last year provincial elections.

-AL-AHRAR: The bloc is made up of candidates from among the followers of firebrand Shiite cleric Muqtada al-Sadr.
+AL-AHRAR: It is consisted of candidates from the followers of the Shiite firebrand cleric, Muqtada al-Sadr.
 Few other Sadrists are fielding two separate small tickets.
-It is not expected to gain a significant number of seats, given al-Sadr’s decision in February not to personally endorse any of his candidates.

-AL-ARABIYA: A bloc led by Sunni Deputy Prime Minister Saleh al-Mutlaq.
-Along with Mutahidoun, al-Mutlaq’s bloc had defected from Iraqiya.
+AL-ARABIYA: It is led by Sunni Deputy Prime Minister, Saleh al-Mutlaq.

-THE UNITED KURDISH ALLIANCE: The bloc is made of the two major Kurdish parties, the Patriotic Union of Kurdistan that is led by Iraq’s president, Jalal Talabani, and the Kurdistan Democratic Party, which is under the leadership of the president of the self-ruled northern Kurdish region, Masoud Barzani.
+THE UNITED KURDOSH ALLIANCE: It is made of the two major Kurdish parties, the Patriotic Union of Kurdistan that is led by Iraqi president, Jalal Talabani, and the Kurdistan Democratic Party which is under the leadership of the president of the self-ruled northern Kurdish region, Masoud Barzani.